-Ex-university leaders plead not guilty in prostitution case
+Ex-university leaders plead not guilty in prostitution sting

 JACKSON, Miss.
-(AP) — The former president of Jackson State University, and another former school official, pleaded not guilty to charges related to a prostitution sting.
+(AP) — The former president of Jackson State University and the school’s former art galleries director pleaded not guilty to charges related to a prostitution sting.

 William Bynum Jr. wasn’t in court Wednesday, but his attorney entered the pleas on charges of procuring the services of a prostitute, false statement of identity and simple possession of marijuana, news outlets reported.